Curators' Choice: Agriculture & the Environment

 25 artifacts in this set

 Calling it his "automotive plow," Henry Ford had Joseph Galamb and C.J.
 Smith construct this experimental machine.
 It is powered by a 1905 Ford Model B engine with copper water jackets.
-This tractor represents either the first or, more probably, the second of several experimental lightweight tractor designs which culminated in the production of the Fordson tractor in 1917.
+This tractor represents either the first or, more probably, the second of several experimental lightweight tractor designs which culminated in the production of the Fordson tractor for U.S. markets in 1918.

 This conical "porcupine" thresher beat the grain with the blunt wooden pegs as it was pulled around in a circle on a barn's threshing floor.
 The small end of the thresher was attached to a pivot, and the horse pulled the large end.
 It was used by Dutch and German farmers in the Mohawk Valley west of Albany, New York.